composewell/streamly/CONTRIBUTING.md

 ## Developer documentation

-To build haddock documentation for all modules, including the ones not exposed to users of the library, use the following commands:
+To build haddock documentation:

 ```
 $ cabal haddock
-$ stack haddock --no-haddock-deps
 ```

+Open the link printed at the end of the output of this command, in your browser.

-For design documentation see the `design` directory.
+For general library developer documentation see the `dev` directory.

 ## Coding Guidelines